followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/99 How To/Add DevExtreme to an ASP.NET Core Angular Application.md

             "devextreme-angular": "minor_18_2"
         }

     Save the changes and wait until Visual Studio has downloaded the dependencies.

-3. Open the webpack.config.vendor.js file, register the [required .css files](/Documentation/Guide/Themes/Predefined_Themes/) and then build the application to update the vendor bundle.
+1. Open the ClientApp\\.angular-cli.json file and register the [required .css files](/Documentation/Guide/Themes/Predefined_Themes/) in it:

+        {
+            "apps": [
+                {
+                    // ...
-        const nonTreeShakableModules = [
+                    "styles": [
+                        "../node_modules/devextreme/dist/css/dx.common.css",
+                        "../node_modules/devextreme/dist/css/dx.light.css",
-            ...
+                        // ...
-            'devextreme/dist/css/dx.common.css',
-            'devextreme/dist/css/dx.light.css'
-        ];
+                    ]
+                }
+            ]
+        }

-4. Open the ClientApp\app\app.shared.module.ts file and import individual DevExtreme modules or the entire DevExtreme.
-Add the imported modules to the `imports` array:
+1. Open the ClientApp\src\app\app.module.ts file and import modules that contain individual DevExtreme widgets or a module containing all the DevExtreme widgets and related utilities:

-        // Imports the entire DevExtreme
+        // Imports all the DevExtreme widgets
         import { DevExtremeModule } from 'devextreme-angular';

-        // Imports a separate module
+        // Imports an individual widget
         // import { DxDataGridModule } from 'devextreme-angular';

         @NgModule({